 Have you had all your tetanus shots?
+Before people were immunised against tetanus some of them died after getting a splinter or thorn in their skin.
 You could have a look at the topic Tetanus for more information about this serious illness.

 (An olden days remedy was to make a paste with baking powder and a drop of water and put that on the splinter then wait for the paste to dry when sometimes it would draw out the splinter.)

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.